-19.011 BF473 – Glyphipterigidae – Acrolepiinae – Acrolepiopsis assectella – Leek Moth – (Zeller, 1839) Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+19.011 BF473 – Glyphipterigidae – Acrolepiinae – Acrolepiopsis assectella – Leek Moth – (Zeller, 1839) Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Green – Rare / Uncommon / Scarce purple – Leaf Miner